mrkrstphr/angular-hal-collection/README.md

 #### Links

-Hyerpmedia links can be detected and accessed through two convenience methods:
+Hyperpmedia links can be detected and accessed through two convenience methods:

  * **.hasLink(name)** Returns true if the collection has a link named `name`
  * **.getLink(name)** If the collection has a link named `name`, returns the `href` for that link